Viincenttt/MollieApi/README.md

 ---

 ## 💖 Sponsor This Project
+This project is proudly sponsored by Mollie — thank you for supporting open source and developer tooling!

-If this library has helped you or saved you time, please consider [sponsoring me on GitHub](https://github.com/sponsors/Viincenttt).
+If this library has helped you or saved you time, please consider [sponsoring me on GitHub](https://github.com/sponsors/Viincenttt) as well.
-Your support allows me to maintain this project, add new features, and help more developers like you integrate with Mollie!
+Your support helps me keep improving the library and providing integration help to the community!

 ---